Silva595/My-DSA-Capstone-Project/README.md

   4. Several new columns were created using multiple excel functions namely TEXT,LEFT,IF,AND,FIND,SUM.
   5. Data type was changed where necessary
   6. Currency signs were added where it involves money
-  7.
+  7. Bar charts where added for visualizaion
+  8.
   ### Exploratory Data Analysis

-  This involves the use of data to answer some question such as;
+  This process involves the use of functions, pivot tables and charts to answer some question such as;
   - What is the average discount percentage by product category?
   - How many products are listed under each category?
   - What is the total number of reviews per category?